aptech/docs/docs/CR-rowcontains.rst

             999 139 2,
              45 145 2,
              51   .
 3 };

-    //Search for 999 or a GAUSS missing value '.' bad_vals = 999 | miss(0,0);
+    // Search for 999 or a GAUSS missing value '.' bad_vals = 999 | miss(0,0);

-    //Search 'names' for instances of any of
+    // Search 'names' for instances of any of
-    //the strings in 'missing'
+    // the strings in 'missing'
     mask = rowcontains(data, bad_vals);

 After the code above, *mask* will equal: